krumpton/VSpooler-Motor-Mod/README.md

 ## Required Hardware
-- **V-Spooler** - only tested with the base model, not any of the extended versions like V-Spooler X. Untested with the desk mount, but it's likely to interfere since it uses the same mounting holes.
+- **V-Spooler** - only tested with the base model, not any of the extended versions like V-Spooler X. Untested with the desk mount, but it will almost certainly interfere since it uses the same mounting holes.
+A modified case might be possible to get around this, but I don't use the desk mount so haven't looked into it.
 - **ESP32** - I used an ESP32C3 Super Mini for its small form factor, but any should work.
+I recommend something with 5V logic though, or you'll need to do some level shifting (see below)
     - **Buck converter (optional)** - depends whether your MCU can handle the same voltage as the motor.
+Some can handle up to 12V or 15V.
 Mine can't.
+RIP.
 - **TMC2209** - or any motor driver compatible with your microcontroller.
 - **Stepper motor** - any which physically fits the project and can be run by your hardware.
 I used an LDO Nema 17 Speedy Power.
 - **Runout sensor** - any which outputs a signal your MCU can interpret.
 I used an old one from a dead Ender 3 with a 3D printed case to allow PTFE tubing to be inserted.
 You may need to alter the code depending on whether your runout sensor outputs a high or low signal when filament is detected.